This article originally appeared in Lollies and Lace Blog.

 This was my mantra and social media bio for the first few years of my blogging career.

 I started my blog in August 2012, after months of brainstorming and years of taking my own outfit photos with my laptop to speed up the process of getting ready each day.
-Of course, I had fears about taking my hobby to the masses, so I reached out to some new acquaintances, like Rach Parcell of the blog Pink Peonies, for advice.
+Of course, I had fears about taking my hobby to the masses, so I reached out to some new acquaintances for advice.

 - Be patient.
 Gaining followers takes time, don’t give up or get discouraged, and remember it’s not about the numbers.